Hydraulic Fracturing Production technology for difficult and complex reservoirs

 “Düste Z10” tight gas project Tight gas from 4,000 metres below ground

 Wintershall is investigating a new natural gas reservoir near Barnstorf in Lower Saxony (Germany) with the Düste Z10 project.
 The 'Düste Carboniferous' tight gas reservoir is located at a depth of 4,000 metres.
 An estimated ten billion cubic metres of recoverable natural gas are situated there in the particularly dense sandstone.
-As part of the Z10 project, Wintershall has already drilled an initial well into the conventional reservoir.
-The next step will include a production test that will contain hydraulic fracturing measures.
-This presupposes, however, that there is a legally effective statutory framework for hydraulic fracturing in Germany.
+As part of the Düste Z10 project, Wintershall spudded an initial well in the conventional reservoir in 2012.
+In the same year, in response to the discussion about the use of hydraulic fracturing, industry and government agreed to a "voluntary moratorium" pending the adoption of a fracking legislative package.
+Since then Wintershall has not formally pursued the procedure for securing a special operating plan for fracking.

 Ask the expert Tight gas expert Steffen Liermann in interview: